 top of page

 London’s East End.
-Life Through The Lens Of American Author, Jack London, 1902
+Life Through The Eyes Of American Author, Jack London, 1902

 Spitalfields at the junction of Commercial Street and Brushfield Street.
 The building at the right is Spitalfields Market.
 To the left is a branch of the Pearce & Plenty cafe chain, with a sign for the General Gordon Temperance Hotel.